nychealth/EH-dataportal/content/data-stories/NPCC-flooding-and-health/index.md

 When superstorm Sandy hit New York City in October 2012, 52 people died as a result of injuries and there were increases in deaths from other causes, such as chronic health conditions.
 Thousands of people were evacuated from hospitals, nursing homes and other facilities, two million homes and facilities lost power, and the storm caused billions of dollars of damage to people’s homes and businesses.

-The majority of the homes damaged and destroyed during Sandy were in coastal areas (closer to the ocean) where higher-than-normal tides (due to time of day, sea level rise, and lunar cycles) and powerful winds combined to send water rushing onto the shoreline.
+The majority of the homes damaged and destroyed during Sandy were in <span style="color: #0E6655 ; font-weight: bold; background-color: lightblue;">coastal areas (closer to the ocean)</span> where higher-than-normal tides (due to time of day, sea level rise, and lunar cycles) and powerful winds combined to send water rushing onto the shoreline.
 This is a storm surge.

-### Most injury deaths during Sandy occurred at home
+#### Most injury deaths during Sandy occurred at home

 Most of the 52 injury deaths that were both indirectly and directly caused by Sandy took place along the coasts in Staten Island (44%), Queens (25%) and Brooklyn (23%), in zones where the mayor ordered an evacuation of residents.
 Not everyone chose to or was able to evacuate, and some tried to evacuate in dangerous conditions, resulting in injury and death.
 Almost half of those who died (48%) were ages 65 and older.

 Thirty-six people drowned as a result of the flooding.
 At least one third of those who drowned at home (9 people) were found in the basement or lived in a basement apartment.

-### People with less access to resources were more vulnerable to the effects of flooding and power outages
+#### People with less access to resources were more vulnerable to the effects of flooding and power outages

 After the storm, damage from water getting into buildings, homes, infrastructure and the interruption of essential services harmed under-resourced communities and older adults.
 Food pantries were flooded and lost inventory, and power outages stranded older adults and those with mobility access needs in high-rises, cutting off access to medication and other essentials.
 Residents of public housing developments along the waterfront felt these impacts particularly strongly.